Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 ❌ Repetitive Lessons

-As for the things that I don’t like about Rosetta Stone, the first and clearest thing is how repetitive the lessons are.
-They are just unbelievably monotonous.
+As for the things that I don’t like about Rosetta Stone, the first thing is that the lessons are somewhat repetitive.

 ❌ Lack of Emphasis on Grammar